 Schools entering CSI supports in fall 2022 using data from the 2021-2022 school year assessments will have two years of support before more rigorous state supports will be required.
-Schools identified in this WSIF cycle will have the opportunity to exit status after a two years of supports to be provided in school years 2023-2024 and 2024-2025.
+Schools identified in this WSIF cycle will have the opportunity to exit status after a single year of supports to be provided in school year 2023-2024.